The Sanctioning Supporters of Slave Labor Act: Holding Companies Accountable for Human Rights Violations

 USMCA Course

-Issuing a USMCA origin statement represents a firm’s commitment to understanding the rules of origination, record keeping, and legal obligations.
-Our USMCA Rules of Origin Course provides the information you need to make decisions that will ensure your compliance with USMCA’s rules, U.S. Customs and Border Protection’s regulations while benefiting your supply chain and your customers.
+Issuing a USMCA origin statement signifies a steadfast dedication to comprehending the intricacies of origination rules, meticulous record-keeping, and legal obligations.
+Our USMCA Rules of Origin Course offers the indispensable knowledge required to make informed decisions that guarantee compliance with USMCA regulations and uphold the standards set by U.S. Customs and Border Protection.
+By doing so, you not only fortify your supply chain with robust compliance but also enhance the value delivered to your customers.